Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Families of bimodules and symplectomorphisms

 where $CF(L_i,L_j;K)=K\langle L_i\cap L_j\rangle$.
 To define the differential, consider the pseudo-holomorphic strips with boundary on $L_i$ and $L_j$ defining the Floer differential.
 Recall that we chose a base point on $M$ and relative homotopy classes of paths from this point to generators of $CF(L_i,L_j;\Lambda)$.
-Concatenate the chosen path from the base point to the input chord of the strip, the $L_i$ side of the boundary and the reverse of the path from the base point to output.
+Concatenate the following three paths: (i) the chosen path from the base point to the input chord of the strip, (ii) any path along the strip from the input to the output, and (iii) the reverse of the path from the base point to output.
 Denote this class by $[\partial_h u]$, where $u$ is the Floer strip.
 Then, define the differential for (\ref{eq:family1chain}) via the formula

 where $x$ and $y$ are generators of $CF(L_i,L_j;\Lambda)$ and $u$ ranges over the Floer strips with given boundary conditions, with input $x$ and output $y$.
 We obtain the more general structure maps of the family of bimodules by deforming the structure maps for the diagonal bimodule.
-Namely, the structure maps for diagonal bimodule send $(x_k,\dots,x_1|x|x_1',\dots x_l')$ to signed sum
+Namely, the structure maps for diagonal bimodule send the tuple $(x_k,\dots,x_1|x|x_1',\dots x_l')$ to the signed sum

 where the sum ranges over the discs with input $x_l'\dots x,\dots, x_k$ and with output $y$.
-We define the structure maps for the family $\fM_\alpha^K$ via the formula
+We define the structure maps for the family $\fM_\alpha^K$ (in the sense of \Cref{defn:novikovfamily}) via the formula